 Morton’s neuroma, caused by a thickening of tissue around the nerves in your toes, usually happens between the third and fourth toes, causing a feeling like something is stuck in your sock.
 Your foot, which has more than 100 muscles, 26 bones, and 33 joints, is a very complex structure, which is why foot pain can be so common.
 Morton’s neuroma is often treated fairly simply, by things like foot and arch supports, anti-inflammatories, orthotics, and physical therapy.
 It is always important to discuss with your doctor the treatment plan that is right for you.
 This condition must be treated to ensure that no additional foot complications develop over time.

 Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact our podiatrists at Michigan Foot and Ankle.
+If you think you have Morton’s neuroma, contact our podiatrists of Michigan Foot and Ankle.
 Our doctors will attend to all of your foot and ankle needs and answer any of your related questions.

 Morton's neuroma is a painful foot condition that commonly affects the areas between the second and third or third and fourth toe, although other areas of the foot are also susceptible.
 Morton’s neuroma is caused by an inflamed nerve in the foot that is being squeezed and aggravated by surrounding bones.